sandervandevelde/MQTTBrokerPrivatePreview/README.md

-   "type": "MQTT.EventPublished", // set type for all MQTT messages enveloped by the service "source": "testnamespace", // namespace name "subject": "campus/buildings/building17", // topic of the MQTT publish request "mqtttopic": " campus/buildings/building17" // topic of the MQTT publish request "mqttresponsetopic": "topic/response" // response topic of the MQTT publish request "mqttcorrelationdata": "cmVxdWVzdDE=" // correlation data of the MQTT publish request encoded in base64 "mqttmessageexpiry": "2019-11-18T15:23:39.4589254Z" // message expiration timestamp based of the MQTT message expiry interval of the MQTT publish request
+   "type": "MQTT.EventPublished", // set type for all MQTT messages enveloped by the service "source": "testnamespace", // namespace name "subject": "campus/buildings/building17", // topic of the MQTT publish request "data_base64": {
-   "datacontenttype": "application/octet-stream" //content type of the MQTT publish request "data_base64": {
           IlRlbXAiOiAiNzAiLAoiaHVtaWRpdHkiOiAiNDAiCg==
   }